isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The ``gss-tsig-rekey`` Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command unconditionally creates new GSS-TSIG keys for (rekeys)
-a specified DNS server.
+This command unconditionally creates new GSS-TSIG keys (rekeys) for a specified DNS server.

 An example command invocation looks like this:

 .. code-block:: json

     {
-        "command": "gss-tsig-purge",
+        "command": "gss-tsig-rekey",
         "arguments": {
             "server-id": "foo"
         }